dakshshukla/EECS738/Project 2/readme.md

 3. Then it generates text given the number of sentences and words to be generated per sentence.

-4. Finally it saves the initial probability vector, probability transition matrix and the vocabulary list as python binary files.
+4. Finally it saves the initial probability vector, probability transition matrix and the vocabulary list as python binary files in the current working directory.

 This code's transition probability matrix and probability init vector are used as inputs for forward-backward algorithm, generating text using Viterbi algorithm and also predicting text using Viterbi algorithm.